api-platform/docs/core/serialization.md

 The following rules apply when denormalizating embedded relations:

 * If an `@id` key is present in the embedded resource, then the object corresponding to the given URI will be retrieved through the data provider.
 Any changes in the embedded relation will also be applied to that object.
 * If no `@id` key exists, a new object will be created containing data provided in the embedded JSON document.

 You can specify as many embedded relation levels as you want.

-## Changing the serialization context dynamically
+## Changing the Serialization Context Dynamically

 Let's imagine a resource where most fields can be managed by any user, but some can be managed only by admin users: